 |09:40||Uploaded a photo to my Qured account of the test cassette showing the result|

-When entering England from a green-list country, a PCR test on or before day 2 is required (day of arrival is day 0).
+When entering England from a green-list country, a PCR test on or before day 2 is required (the day of arrival is day 0).

-This test is officially called “Day 2” and is not required to be booked prior to departing to your destination, however, it is required to be booked prior to departing TO the UK.
+This test is officially called “Day 2” and is not required to be booked before departing to your destination; however, it must be booked before departing TO the UK.

-Our “Day 2” testing provider, DocTap, provided a booking reference number and this number was required on the UK PLF.
+Our “Day 2” testing provider, DocTap, provided a booking reference number, which was required on the UK PLF.
 More on PLFs here.

 Here’s how our day 2 tests went.